The national park

 Gunung Leuser is the second largest national park of Sumatra (after Kerinci Seblat) and definitely Indonesia’s most famous.

 Started as a nature reserve of about 150’000ha in 1934, the protected area nowadays covers an area larger than 1’000’000ha.
 Most of it belongs to Aceh province but it overlaps with North Sumatra too.

 This is the last known place on Earth where orangutans, tigers, rhinos and elephants coexist in the wild.

 In 1998, an area known as the ‘Leuser Ecosystem’ 2 times larger than the national park has been recognized by the government who acknowledged that the park alone wasn’t sufficient to protect all the biodiversity of the area.

 The park is home to 350 birds species, 194 reptile species and 129 types of mamals.
 Still, orangutans are the main draw here.
-Male, especially flanged one are scarcer, which is logical given they occupy a much larger territory than female.
+Males, especially flanged one are scarcer, which is logical given they occupy a much larger territory than females.

 Don’t get hyped on tigers and rhinos, both are elusive species mostly seen by camera traps.
 The situation of the Sumatran rhino is especially dire.

 A visit to Gunung Leuser National Park would be very judicially organized when the trees are full of fruits.

 The most reliable period is between December and January but November and February are not bad either.
 Groups of several (up to 10) orangutans are often reported feasting on fruiting ficus trees at this time for instance.